Ace Enders: Return to I Can Make A Mess Like Nobody's Business

 Enders released his second album under the I Can Make a Mess Like Nobody's Business name on March 23, 2010, entitled The World We Know.
 A music video was made for the song "Old Man...........................".

 On September 16, Enders released the third Mess album Dust'n Off the Ol' Guitar.
 The album featured redone versions of many Early November songs, as well as a couple Ace Enders & A Million Different People songs.
 The album also featured a new song titled "Growing Pains".
 There's also three songs from the album that will be released once the sales reach 5,000.
 These songs include "Pretty Pretty", a remix of "1000 Times A Day", and a full length version of "Decoration".

 On December 15, Enders released a Christmas-oriented EP titled Happy Christmas.
 The EP contains one original song titled "Season's Greetings", as well as a cover of "Christmastime Is Here" from the film A Charlie Brown Christmas, and a cover of Charles Brown hit Please Come Home For Christmas.
 The EP was released Digitally.

 Enders released self-released the fourth "I Can Make a Mess Like Nobody's Business" album, Gold Rush on May 5, 2011.
 This album was funded through fan donations through Kickstarter.

 With The Early November reuniting and touring again, Enders has continued to release to support this project.
 Along with The Early November, the band was signed to Rise Records.
 In 2013, the band name has been shortened to "I Can Make a Mess".
 This can be seen on both the latest album Enola, release on June 11, 2013, and the warped tour ballot.
 Enders performed two shows a day, on the entire 2013 warped tour, as The Early November and I Can Make a Mess.

 Other projects

 Ace Enders runs a studio in his home town of Hammonton, NJ named The Lumberyard.
 Ace has recorded bands such as Backseat Goodbye, Move Out West, Aaron West (among many more).

 Personal life

 Ace married his longtime girlfriend Jenn Rock in May 2006.
-They have two children, Arthur "Artie" Carl Enders IV (born September 10, 2009) and Ivy Cynthia Enders (born October 25, 2011).
+They have two children, Arthur "Ace" Carl Enders IV (born September 10, 2009) and Ivy Cynthia Enders (born October 25, 2011).